Types of Radiation Therapy

 External-beam radiation therapy treats cancer from outside of the body.
 Radiation beams are delivered by powerful, precise equipment in one of our hospitals or radiation therapy centers.
 Most patients need several treatments per week.
 The number of weeks depends on the type and stage of cancer.

-Scripps cancer specialists use several types of external-beam radiation therapy, as described below.
+Scripps MD Anderson cancer specialists use several types of external-beam radiation therapy, as described below.

 Internal radiation therapy, most commonly called brachytherapy or radioactive seed, delivers radiation by placing radioactive substances directly into or near a tumor.
 Radioactive beads, wires or other sources are placed into the body through catheters or small plastic tubes.